 “Really, Uncle Hermie?
 That would be wicked cool!”
 I screeched to him in my preadolescent, Bostonese vernacular.
-Twelve years old at that time, I lived for the game of baseball, and my Northern New York relative, a retired local postman, knew it.
+12-years-old at that time, I lived for the game of baseball, and my Northern New York relative, a retired local postman, knew it.

 “Well, my friend hears that you’ve got a pretty good left arm for someone your age, and he’d like to meet you as well!”
-My eyes became two Europas when Uncle Hermie announced, “Come on, Shaunie, let’s get into my car and go over to greet Mr. Larry Doyle!
+My eyes became two Europas when Uncle Hermie announced, “Come on, Shaun, let’s get into my car and go over to greet Mr. Larry Doyle.
 And remember to bring your baseball mitt!”

-Lawrence Joseph Doyle, a celebrated player for the old New York Giants, was nearly eighty-two years old at the time when I first saw him waiting calmly for me on his front porch not far from Saranac Lake itself.
-During our drive over to his friend’s modest bungalow, Uncle Hermie explained to me on the drive over that Larry Doyle had played in the big leagues for thirteen years, from 1907 to1920 and was considered the finest second baseman in the National League during the nineteen-teens.
-He had such apparent people skills that legendary Manager John McGraw made Doyle the Giants’ captain in just his second year in the majors.
+Lawrence Joseph Doyle, a celebrated player for the old New York Giants, was nearly 82-years-old at the time when I first saw him waiting calmly for me on his front porch not far from Saranac Lake itself.
+During our drive over to his friend’s modest bungalow, Uncle Hermie explained to me that Larry Doyle had played in the big leagues for 13 years, from 1907 to 1920 and was considered the finest second baseman in the National League during the 1910’s.
+He had such prodigious people skills that legendary Manager John McGraw made Doyle the Giants’ captain in just his second year in the majors.
 In Uncle Hermie’s edition of Baseball’s Book of Quotations, Larry Doyle had a solitary entry, which seemed to encapsulate his ebullient personality: “It’s great to be young – and a Giant!”

-His blue eyes, the color of the North Atlantic, brightened visibly when I finally alighted onto his rickety front porch.
-As I approached the former big leagues baseball star, Larry Doyle ambled up from his rocking chair, held out his beefy right hand, and said, “So this is the ballplayer you’ve been talking to me about, Hermie!”
-Despite his somewhat arthritic hands, his handshake was firm, sustained, and authentic.
+Mr. Doyle’s blue eyes, the color of the North Atlantic, brightened visibly when I finally alighted onto his rickety front porch.
+As I approached the former big league baseball star, “Laughing Larry” ambled up from his rocking chair, held out his beefy right hand, and said, “So this is the ballplayer you’ve been talking to me about, Hermie!”
+Despite his somewhat arthritic hands, his handshake was firm, sustained, and genuine.

-The founder of the sanitarium, Dr. Edward Livingston Trudeau, became friends with my great grandparents, who were local residents.
+The founder of the sanitarium, Dr. Edward Livingston Trudeau, became friends with my great-grandparents, who were local residents.
 My great-grandfather, Walter Rice, had even helped Dr. Trudeau run the sanitarium in the early years.
 Ironically, Larry Doyle eventually contracted TB in 1942.
-His old Giants roommate, Christy Mathewson, had succumbed to it in 1925, but Laughing Larry had stubbornly fought the disease for twenty-five years by the time I had I met him.
+By that time, his former Giants roommate, Christy Mathewson, had succumbed to it, but Laughing Larry had stubbornly fought the disease for 25 years by the time I had I met him.
 Although the Trudeau Sanitarium closed down in 1954, Mr. Doyle still made Saranac Lake his home.
 For over a decade, he had been residing in a little abode near the town’s center, overlooking the famed lake itself.

-When I informed the former Giants’ second baseman that my middle name, Livingston, was in honor of Dr. Trudeau, Mr. Doyle’s eyes shone like a beacon.
+When I informed the former Giants’ second baseman that my middle name, Livingston, honored Dr. Trudeau, Mr. Doyle’s eyes brightened up like a beacon.
 “You are carrying the namesake of a genuine hero, Shaun.
 Yes, people like Matty and me brought joy to many people by playing baseball well, but what Dr. Edward Livingston Trudeau did for people in our society was so much more.”

 He recalled the legendary brusque John McGraw, who was, in reality, a deeply sensitive, misunderstood man.
-“Our old Giants’ manager would come up to Saranac and hold Matty’s hand for hours when Matty lay dying at the sanitarium.
-Old John McGraw would be caring but resolute when he was with Matty, but as soon as he left the room, he would sob like a baby.“
+“Our old Giants’ manager would come up to Saranac and hold Matty’s hand for hours when he lay dying at the sanitarium.
+Johnny Mac would be caring but resolute when he was with Matty, but as soon as he left the room, he would lean against the sanitarium’s wall and sob like a baby.“

 When I commenced throwing an official Little League baseball to him that I had brought with me, he laughed heartily, “Well, it’s good to see that you’re a southpaw like the old Bambino!”

-While we continued to effortless toss the baseball back and forth, Mr. Doyle recalled: “You know, Shaun, I played catch with many of the greats because a lot of us used to barnstorm together in the South and the West after the season was over.
-Of course, I regularly played catch with Christy Mathewson, but I was fortunate to also toss a few with such legends as Shoeless Joe Jackson; Homerun Baker; Tris Speaker; Cy Young, Ty Cobb – even a young Babe Ruth.”
+While we continued to effortless toss the baseball back and forth, Mr. Doyle recalled: “You know, Shaun, I played catch with many of the greats because we used to barnstorm together in the South and the West after the season was over.
+Of course, I regularly played catch with Christy Mathewson, but I was fortunate to also toss a few with such men as Shoeless Joe Jackson; Homerun Baker; Tris Speaker; Cy Young, Walter Johnson, Ty Cobb – and a young Babe Ruth.”

-Mr. Doyle then showed be how he used to flip the ball to Giants shortstop Art Fletcher to start a double play.
+Mr. Doyle then showed me how he used to flip the ball to Giants shortstop Art Fletcher to start a double play.
 He then imitated Fletcher’s throw to first, which I caught with an elongated stretch.
 “And there’s a 4-6-3 in the books!”
 Mr. Doyle bellowed.
-“You’re catching a ball with some ghosts today, Son!” he chuckled.
+“You’re catching a ball with some ghosts today, son!” he chuckled.

 Of course, Mr. Doyle was right.
 Here I was playing catch with a person who had first thrown a baseball back in 1892.
 Almost as if he was reading my mind, Mr. Doyle chirped.
 “You know, Shaun, I used to play catch with one of our neighbors back in my hometown of Caseyville, Illinois, and he was a proud Civil War veteran who began playing ball in the 1850s!”

-For the next forty or fifty tosses, neither of us made a bad throw.
-It was almost as if the specters that guided our throws were making sure that in a rare perfect moment, errors were nonexistent
+For the next 40 or so tosses, neither of us made a bad throw.
+It was almost as if the specters that guided our throws were making sure that in a rare perfect moment, errors were nonexistent.

 “Yes, Sir, I promise!”
-I exclaimed as we strolled back to his porch before saying our goodbyes.
+I bellowed as we strolled back to his porch before saying our goodbyes.

-Laughing Larry Doyle died seven years later at the age of 88.
+In the end, Laughing Larry Doyle died seven years later at the age of 88.
 According to a weathered yellow copy of the local newspaper, all of Saranac Lake wept.
 By that time, I was pitching for the Jacksonville University Dolphins.
-After my collegiate playing days had ended, I coached baseball for forty years and played catch with literally hundreds of boys and a few girls along with the way.
+After my collegiate playing days had ended, I have coached baseball for over 40 years and have ended up playing catch with literally hundreds of boys and a few girls five different decades.

-Every spring, when the wind blows in from the Long Island Sound, and the sun glistens like a jewel in the splendor of the grass, I tell my players about the time I played the last game of catch with a legendary second baseman for the old New York Giants, and how I plan to do the same thing down the road when the time is right.
+These days, I still help out with the sixth-grade boys’ team and even serve as a varsity coach for the girls’ softball squad.
+But every spring, when the wind blows in from the Long Island Sound and the sun glistens like a jewel in the splendor of the grass, I tell my players about the time I played the last game of catch with a legendary second baseman for the old New York Giants, and how I plan to do the same thing down the road when the time is right.

 In the mystic fog of the future, when I play that last game of catch, it will be with that glove and with that ball.